If only everyone knew how to live in the moment, the world would be a way more exciting place…

 Odds are you’re thinking about a lot.
 Work, relationships, family life. . . these modern days of demands, expectations, rules and structure often feel as though they’re custom built to keep our minds distracted by something.
 Rarely if ever do we truly live in the moment.
 The vast majority of us (if not all of us) feel unable to find enough freedom from pressure and stress to create the inner stillness and calmness to allow ourselves to live fully in the moment.

-How can I live in the the moment when there’s so much stress?
+How to live in the the moment when there’s so much stress?

 It’s a valid question.
 When there are so many stresses how can I live in the moment?